Western Animation: Codename: Kids Next Door aka: Kids Next Door

 Misplaced Sorrow: Numbuh Three is about to be married to King Sandy, a kid pretending to be a king.
 Numbuh Four claims that the only reason he wanted to rescue her isn't because he's jealous, but because she owed him a quarter.

 The Mole: In "Operation: M.A.U.R.I.C.E.", Maurice — a mole himself — reveals that a few special and loyal operatives still help the KND after their "decommissioning" and into their teen and adult years.
 Ironically, Chad was also one of these and he doesn't reveal it until the penultimate episode of the series.

-Monster Progenitor: Miss Thompson, was the Queen were-dog responsible for turning her student into were-dogs.
+Monster Progenitor: Miss Thompson was the Queen were-dog responsible for turning her students into were-dogs.